 Image detailing the annual ABIM MOC cost from ABIM.org

-Being on top of your game is worth it!
+Pro Tip: Being on top of your fee schedule is worth it!
 The ABIM will give you a 5% discount if you pay your annual MOC fees before the year they are due.
 Then you don't have to worry about late fees, either.
 You are able to pre-pay up to ten years in advance.

-Is this the first you're hearing about the LKA?
-This new way of maintaining certification will help you assess your medical knowledge throughout the year instead of once every 10 years.
-It allows you to log on from anywhere, and answer questions when your time allows—and, did we mention that it's open book?
-You just have to answer the required number of questions in a set amount of time.
-You can expect to answer 120 questions each year for five years and can skip 100 questions over the five-year period.
+The LKA is new way of maintaining certification that will assess your medical knowledge throughout a 5-year period instead of once every 10 years.
+It allows you to log on from anywhere, and answer questions when your time allows—and, did you hear that it's open book?
+Just be sure to answer the required number of questions in a set amount of time each quarter.
+You can expect to answer 120 questions each year for 5 years and can skip 100 questions over that period.

 What is the cost of the LKA?

 If your plan is to participate in the LKA for the first certificate you maintain, then no payment is required—the LKA fee is included in the annual MOC fee.
 According to the ABIM, an internal medicine physician with one certificate will save $100 over a 10-year period when they choose to participate in the LKA instead of the traditional 10-year recertification exam.

 To submit for ABIM MOC points from any of MedStudy's ACCME-accredited learning tools, you'll have to first claim the CME from the product.
 Once you’ve claimed CME, you can submit for MOC.
 Once you submit your MOC points, we’ll reports these points to the ABIM within one to two business days, and you’ll receive an email from MedStudy confirming that we submitted your MOC points to the ABIM.

 Now, let's wrap up with some additional info to help you: